Kitware/SMQTK/docs/release_notes/since-last-release.md

   * Added script for cross validating a classifier configuration for some truthed descriptors within an index.
 Can generate PR and ROC curves.

-  * Added some MEMEX specific scripts for processing and updating data.
+  * Added some MEMEX specific scripts for processing and updating data from a known Solr index source.

 Utilities